Scytl/freddie/README.md

 >   server listening on port 3000

-Now you are able to browse your web project from your preferred browser:
+Now you can browse your web project with your preferred browser:

     http://localhost:3000